bridgeL/make_my_study_plan/readme.md

 - warning if you don't select enough courses that the program (Master of Computing) or Specialization requires.
 - quickly searching the information of each course
 - export the study plan into a csv file
+- warning if the course is not OFFERED in the semester you choose

 ## drawback